-II.
-Division Commanders will promptly promulgate to all Camps Forms 27 and 28-Camp Secretary's and Camp Treasurer's Reports (blanks) for the quarter ending September 20, 1924.
-All Camps should be instructed to make prompt returns on the last meeting night in September-of reports and percapita tax to Division Headquarters.
+Camps Forms 27 and 28-Camp Secretary's and Camp Treas

+grer's Reports (blanks) for the quarter ending September 20. urer's Reports to should be instructed to make prompt returns 1924.
+All last meeting night in September-of reports and per on the last meeting high the Division Headquarters. and tax to Division Headquarters.